License to Drive: Home media

-License to Drive was first released on VHS by CBS/Fox Video on December 15, 1988.
+License to Drive was first released on VHS by CBS/Fox Video in December 1988.
 It was notable that some VHS versions of the film replaced the Nia Peeples song "Trouble" with "New Sensation" by INXS.

-A special edition DVD was distributed by Anchor Bay Entertainment in the United States on May 3, 2005.
+A special edition DVD was distributed by Anchor Bay Entertainment in the United States in May 2005.
 Special features included interviews with Corey Haim and Corey Feldman, audio commentary with Greg Beeman and Neil Tolkin, deleted scenes, TV spots, theatrical trailers, and the film's screenplay (DVD-ROM).

-On January 17, 2012, Anchor Bay released the film on Blu-ray.
+In January 2012, Anchor Bay released the film on Blu-ray.

 Unmade sequel and trilogy

-In an interview on Larry King Live, on March 10, 2010, the day of Corey Haim's death, Corey Feldman revealed that he and Haim had been developing a sequel, titled License to Fly, an idea initiated by Haim.
-Feldman also stated that there were tentative plans for a trilogy, with a third installment called License to Dive.
+In an interview on Larry King Live, on March 10, 2010, the day of Corey Haim's death, Corey Feldman claimed that he and Haim had been developing a sequel, titled License to Fly, an idea initiated by Haim.
+Feldman also claimed that there were tentative plans for a trilogy, with a third installment called License to Dive.